SpatioTemporal/STAREMaster_py/README.md

 # Extension
 To add support for additional products, we need the following:

-1. a module in products/ containing a class for the product that implements the reading of the geolocation and the gring and an import of the module in products/__init__.py
+1. a module in products/ containing
+    * a class for the product that implements the reading of the geolocation and the gring
+    * a method that implements the write_sidecar() function
-2. a function that processes the creation of the sidecar file in create_sidecar_files.py
+2. an import of the new module in products/\_\_init\_\_.py
-3. argument parsing for the added product
+3. argument parsing and switch for the added product in create_sidecar_files.py